Making Your Own Teardrop Trailer Plans

 An excellent way to travel with a small towable RV is to consider designing and building a camper known as a teardrop.
-Pre-made this type of camper can cost anywhere from $10,000 to over $15,000 depending upon the accessories and its overall length, height and weight.
+Pre-made, this type of camper can cost anywhere from $10,000 to over $15,000 depending upon the accessories and its overall length, height and weight.
 The teardrop camper is lightweight and will accommodate up-to two people very easily.
 Its aerodynamic design and low weight allow it to flow behind most vehicles with little resistance and there are even some people that have designed much smaller versions of teardrops that they tow with motorcycles.
 That said, building one from scratch is an option that can save you thousands of dollars.

 While the teardrop camper has its advantages, it has some disadvantages as well.
 Most are not designed to stand upright in them, they have limited storage space and much of your cooking will be done out of the rear hatch and that means weather can be a factor when preparing a meal.
 As for living full-time out of a teardrop, this could be quite challenging, but I have seen it done before.
-However, most people that I have encountered using them did so for short trips and weekends and they seem to be very popular with single travelers and especially hunters, fishermen and other sports enthusiasts.
+However, most people that I have encountered using them did so for short road trips and weekend camping trips and they seem to be very popular with single travelers and especially hunters, fishermen and other sports enthusiasts.

 Steps To Build a DIY Teardrop Trailer